-Nowadays, more and more fresh graduates become a member of designers.
-Some of them landing the first job as an UX designer.
-Some of them choose to be a product designer.
+Nowadays, many fresh graduates set their career path as designers.
+Some of them land their first jobs as UX designers.
+Some of them choose to be product designers.
 How about you?
-Which one do you want to be?
-You need to make clear a problem first.
-Product designer VS UX designer: what are the differences between them?
+Which of them do you want to be?

 1. Study the user demand through the market research.
 Generate the market requirements document.

-2. Be responsible for overall design of new product and draw up a design plan.
+2. Be responsible for overall design of new products and draw up a design plan.

 3. Take part in or supervise the prototype design of new products.

-4. Organize the team for product development and follow up product development to ensure process.
+4. Organize the team for product development and follow up product development to ensure adherence to the process standards.

-5. Analyze product operation data, optimize product and put forward reasonable operation suggestion.
+5. Analyze product operation data, optimize products, and put forward reasonable operation suggestions.

-6. Improve the product or design the new product centers on user experience.
+6. Improve the product or design new products based on user experience.

-1. Make an analysis of competitive products from several aspects.
+1. Make an analysis of competing products from several aspects.
 Interview users after collecting the relevant data and then issue the requirement document.

-2. Draw a use flow chart, make low-fidelity prototypes and modify it.
+2. Draw a user flow chart, make low-fidelity prototypes and modify them.

 3. Define interactive design solutions for product prototypes and create high fidelity prototypes.

 4. Grasp the interface style and layout of the product.
-Design the text of the key page.
+Compose the text of the key page.